 The three-dimensional structure of the BapA enzyme helps to explain the mechanisms of its catalytic action.
 X-ray analysis of the crystallized enzyme was performed at the PSI in collaboration with Professor Markus Grütter of Zurich University. with colleagues from other institutions, Eawag researchers wished to determine whether such compounds could be produced using whole-cell biocatalysts.
 They therefore analysed the relevant amino acid sequence and identified the gene responsible for its production.
 This was then optimized, amplified and transferred to bacterial (E. coli) and yeast production strains.
-Functioning as biological factories, these cells can produce large quantities of the enzyme catalyst, thereby synthesizing $\beta$ -peptides from the starting substances added.
-For this test, carnosine was synthesized from $\beta$ -alanine and L-histidine.

-Enzyme-catalysed formation of the $\beta$ -peptide carnosine from two amino acids.
+Functioning as biological factories, these cells can produce large quantities of the enzyme catalyst, thereby synthesizing β -peptides from the starting substances added.
+For this test, carnosine was synthesized from β -alanine and L-histidine.
+B-Alanin L-Carnosin Enzyme-catalysed formation of the β -peptide carnosine from two amino acids.
 Commercial potential In subsequent experiments, the researchers optimized the process so as to maximize the yield of carnosine.
 For this purpose, they varied the temperature, pH, substrate concentrations and other reaction parameters.
-They achieved yields of up to 71% product per $\beta$ -alanineamide building block.
+They achieved yields of up to 71% product per β -alanineamide building block.
 In addition, the long-time stability of the cells in the reaction buffer was tested, as well as losses on repeated centrifugation.
 The cells "passed" both of these tests.
-The final test, for the time being, involved synthesis of the $\beta$ -peptide carnosine in a semi-continuous process.
-Only a process of this type would perand recycling of unused starting products, paving the way for commercial application of the new biosynthesis.
-While the yields obtained were somewhat lower than with the batch process (65% vs 71% incorporation of alanine), this reduction would be rapidly offset in continuous processing.
-E. coli bacteria which produce $\beta$ -aminopeptidases can thus be used directly as whole-cell biocatalysts for the production of $\beta$ -peptides such as L-carnosine.
-This biotech method offers considerable potential for avoiding the solvent-intensive process of chemical synthesis - making it not only a greener but also an economically attractive option.
-000 Contact:

-Dr Hans-Peter Kohler; hkohler@eawag.ch Dr Birgit Geueke; birgit.geueke@eawag.ch Whole-cell mit a continuous harvest biocatalysts offer the prospect of greener processes.
-Local treatment of hospital wastewater?
+The final test, for the time being, involved synthesis of the β -peptide carnosine in a semi-continuous process.
+Only a process of this type would permit a continuous harvest biocatalysts offer and recycling of unused starting products, paving the way for commercial application of the new biosynthesis.
+While the yields obtained were somewhat lower than with the batch process (65% vs. 71% incorporation of alanine), this reduction would be rapidly offset in continuous processing.
+E. coli bacteria which produce β-aminopeptidases can thus be used directly as whole-cell biocatalysts for the production of β -peptides such as L-carnosine.
+This biotech method offers considerable potential for avoiding the solvent-intensive process of chemical synthesis - making it not only a greener but also an economically attractive option. - Dr Hans-Peter Kohler; hkohler@eawag.ch - Dr Birgit Geueke; birgit.geueke@eawag.ch Local treatment of hospital wastewater?